mishaurooj/RadStack/README.md

 ## 🪪 License

-Released under **CC BY-NC-SA 4.0 License** — free for academic and non-commercial research with attribution.
+**CC BY-NC-SA 4.0** — for academic and non-commercial use with attribution.

 ---

-## 🌐 Project Summary
+## 🌐 Summary

-RadStack combines **machine learning, explainability, and cloud security** into a unified RAdAC framework for OpenStack Keystone.
-It offers a reproducible, interpretable, and high-precision baseline for adaptive cloud access control research.
+RadStack merges **unsupervised anomaly detection** and **risk-adaptive authorization** into a reproducible and explainable pipeline.
+It provides a **transparent, scalable, and high-precision** model for modern **cloud identity analytics**.

+> “RadStack bridges the interpretability gap between classical UAD and modern XAI — enabling measurable trust in cloud identity systems.” — *IEEE TCC 2025*